imagej/imagej.github.io/_pages/plugins/stack-fitter.md

   - When blank, there is one slice for each fit parameter.
   - Otherwise, you can specify which parameter(s) or numbers the slices correspond to:
     - Variables ''a, b, c,'' ... are the fit parameters.
-    - ''R2'' is the R squared value, the [[wp>coefficient of determination]].
+    - ''R2'' is the R squared value, the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination).
     - ''D2'' is the sum of squared residuals.
     - You can also make functions from these; use ''v'' to specify the function result.
   - Example: ''a, -b/(2*c), R2'''
     - Here, the first output stack slice is the 'a' parameter,
     - the second slice is calculated from the 'b' and 'c' parameters as ''-b/(2*c)'', and
-    - the third slice is Rsquared,
+    - the third slice is R squared.
   - Example: ''if (a>0) v=sqrt(a); else v=-sqrt(-a);, b''
     - Here, the first output stack slice is the square root of the 'a' parameter, or minus the square root of -a, if a is negative, and
     - the second slice gets the fit parameter 'b' as pixel values.